British citizen, francis@flourish.org

 Founding Developer, mySociety.org (2004 – 2010)

-Started charity which makes digital products that engage people with democracy, and improves the community aspects of our lives.
+Started charity which makes digital products that engage people with democracy, and improve the community aspects of our lives.
 Led the world in creating the civic technology sector.

 Built and launched sites such as WhatDoTheyKnow which helps people get information from Government, and TheyWorkForYou which lets you find out what your Member of Parliament has been up to.
 Developed and ran the original high profile, high performance 10 Downing Street E-Petitions site.